What is the EU Tyre Label?

 * Based on a petrol engine car travelling 10,000 miles per year with £1.40 per litre fuel cost.

-Wet grip refers to the safety performance of tyres and how good it is at braking on a wet road.
+Wet grip refers to the safety performance of tyres and how good they are at braking on a wet road.
 Tyres with good grip in wet conditions have reduced braking distances on slippery roads, which is essential for your safety when you’re driving in the rain.

-The tyre label rates tyres based on the distance travelled by the car after braking at 50mph in wet conditions, and the tyre wet grip rating runs from A to E (A-G for tyres manufactured before May 2021).
+The EU tyre labelling system rates tyres based on the distance travelled by the car after braking at 50mph in wet conditions, and the tyre wet grip rating runs from A to E (A-G for tyres manufactured before May 2021).
 A 30% improvement in braking distance can be expected between a G rating and an A rating when four tyres are fitted to the average passenger car.